 The most important thing to understand about Tuvens is that we are opposed to the advertising model of the internet.
-The advertising model used by other social networks requires ever greater forms of invasiveness and surveilance.
+The advertising model used by other social networks requires ever greater forms of invasiveness and surveillance.
 Aside from the political and social implications of this erosion of privacy, where a handful of people collect the secrets of the masses, this model also creates dangerous addictive tendencies.
-Since advertising requires people to look at their screens, social media platforms are incentivised to make their apps and websites as addictive as possible, disrupting our thought processes and causes psychological and emotional harm through social status anxiety and depression.
+Since advertising requires people to look at their screens, social media platforms are incentivised to make their apps and websites as addictive as possible, disrupting our thought processes and causing psychological and emotional harm through social-status anxiety and depression.

 Tuvens will therefore always be transaction-based.
 We will never collect more data than we require to process a service you purchase or to maintain the normal functioning of your account.

 Who we are

 Our website address is: https://tuvens.com.

 Tuvens.com is owned and administered by Tuvens Ltd, a registered company based in Ireland.
 We are a team of web professionals who have a passion for community building and want to make it easier for people to connect around their shared goals.